Books Set in Australia and New Zealand

 Liane Moriarty sets all of her books in her home country of Australia, and was the first Australian author to have a novel debut at #1 on the New York Times Bestseller list (Big Little Lies).

 Three women in Australia are in desperate need of strength, courage, and reconnection.
-Grace is a 74-year-old retired farmer who feels her decades of hard work and worries her best life is behind her.
-Patrica was following her dreams of travel and adventure but now has returned home to care for her aging parents.
+Grace is a 74-year-old retired farmer who feels her best days are behind her.
+Patrica was following her dreams of travel and adventure, but now has returned home to care for her aging parents.
 Dorothy and her husband desperately want a baby, and she’s struggling to accept that it may not happen.

 Their own journeys have brought them all to the Orange Blossom House, set in a beautiful rainforest in Queensland.
 Together with Sandrine, their yoga teacher, the women discover that life has much more to offer than they ever expected.